 Some units may be designed to capture a biometric sample from the subject using one modality (such as fingerprint) and also capture a biometric sample from the operator (of the same or possibly even a different modality, such as voice) to verify that the operator is authorized to use the unit.

+Friction Ridges

 This section describes the features of a capture unit that are specific to friction ridges.